Esther Ballestrino

-Esther Ballestrino (20 January 1918 – disappeared 17 or 18 December 1977) was a Paraguayan biochemist and political activist.
+Esther Ballestrino de Careaga (20 January 1918 – disappeared 17 or 18 December 1977) was a Paraguayan biochemist and political activist.
 She is most notable for her connection to the future Pope Francis and her forced disappearance (abduction and murder) in Argentina by the military dictatorship of the National Reorganization Process (1976–1983).
 She had helped found Mothers of the Plaza de Mayo, which organised protests by the mothers of missing children taken by the authorities.

 Life

 Ballestrino was born in Paraguay, where she obtained a doctorate in biochemistry.
 She became politically active as a member of the socialist February Revolutionary Party; she later founded and led the Women's Movement of Paraguay.
 Politics was dangerous under the military rule of Higinio Morínigo, and she had to leave the country in 1947.
-In Argentina she married and had three daughters.
-She worked in the foods section at Hickethier-Bachmann Laboratory in Buenos Aires, where one of her subordinates was Jorge Mario Bergoglio, who would later become Pope Francis.
+In Argentina, she married and had three daughters.
+She worked in the food section at Hickethier-Bachmann Laboratory in Buenos Aires, where one of her subordinates was Jorge Mario Bergoglio, who would later become Pope Francis.
 He remembers working for her and her attention to detail.
-He later commented that Marxists could be good people and he saw Ballestrino as a major influence on him.
+He later commented that Marxists could be good people, and he saw Ballestrino as a major influence on him.
 Ballestrino is said to be the first woman to be the boss of a future pope.

-In 1976 two of her sons in law, Manuel Carlos Cuevas and Ives Domergue, were kidnapped and they disappeared.
-Ballestrino was credited with helping found the Mothers of the Plaza de Mayo which involved the mothers of missing children protesting at the Plaza de Mayo.
+In 1976, two of Ballestrino's sons-in-law, Manuel Carlos Cuevas and Ives Domergue, were kidnapped and disappeared.
+Ballestrino was credited with helping found the Mothers of the Plaza de Mayo which organised the mothers of missing children protesting at the Plaza de Mayo.
 The next year, her pregnant daughter Ana Maria Careaga was also abducted in December 1977 by the authorities and tortured.
 Ballestrino contacted her associate, Jorge Mario Bergoglio, and asked that he come to give the last rites to a relative.
 The Catholic Bergoglio was surprised, as he knew that Ballestrino was a Marxist.
 When he arrived, he learned that Ballestrino's real intention was to have him smuggle out the family's collection of communist books.
 Ballestrino was worried that these books would lead to her arrest in the case of a house search.
 Bergoglio did as he was requested and smuggled out the books.

-In December 1977, Ballestrino, Sisters Alice and Léonie, along with other Mothers of the Plaza de Mayo, prepared a request for the names of those who disappeared and for the government to divulge their whereabouts.
+In December 1977, Ballestrino, along with Sisters Alice and Léonie and other Mothers of the Plaza de Mayo, prepared a request for the names of those who had disappeared and for the government to disclose their whereabouts.
 The reply was publicized in the newspaper La Nación on December 10, 1977.
-Navy captain Alfredo Astiz had infiltrated the Mothers of the Plaza de Mayo, and the authorities moved against the ringleaders.
+Navy Captain Alfredo Astiz had infiltrated the Mothers of the Plaza de Mayo, and the authorities moved against the ringleaders.
 Ballestrino and María Ponce de Bianco were seized by the security forces in the Church of Santa Cruz in downtown Buenos Aires.

-The women were taken to a detention centre by the Argentine security services, where they were tortured and then dropped into the sea from an aircraft whilst presumably still living.
+The women were taken to a detention centre by the Argentine security services, where they were tortured and then dropped into the sea from an aircraft whilst presumably still living, something referred to as death flight.